OpenEDM/OpenEDM-wire-tensioner/README.md

 The wire tensioning mechanism must fulfill two main tasks:

-1. Ensure that the wire in the cutting zone is fed according to the speed setpoint set by the user
+1. Ensure that the wire in the cutting zone is fed according to the speed setpoint set by the user.
-2. Ensure that the wire in the cutting zone is tensioned according to the tension setpoint set by the user
+2. Ensure that the wire in the cutting zone is tensioned according to the tension setpoint set by the user.

 ## Operation principle